maddev-engenuity/AdversaryEmulation/vm_setup_scripts/README.md

-# MAD ATT&CK Adversary Emulation VM Setup Instructions
+# MAD Adversary Emulation VM Setup Instructions

 Some of the hands-on labs in this course require a specific lab environment in order for students to successfully complete them.
 This folder contains scripts and supplemental files for setting up the `attacker` and `target` virtual machines used in those labs.

 Virtual Machines must first be installed according to the requirements below, and then the included setup scripts can be executed to complete the configuration of the machines.

-## Install Kali 10 VM
+## Install Kali Linux VM

 1. Install a Kali Linux VM in the hypervisor of your choice.